Your Favorite Homepage as a GIF

 This is not going to be a how I, for one, came to love our new AI overlords post.
 But I will quickly share my takeaways.

 The most impressive thing about working with ChatGPT was that I shipped this project.
 Period.
-Something that had been rattling around in my skull for a couple years is now on GitHub and even Replit if you want to give it a try in your browser.
+Something that had been rattling around in my skull for a couple years is now available for you to try out on GitHub and even Replit if you want to give it a try in your browser.

 Did ChatGPT get it right the first time?
 No. But sometimes editing is easier, and it got me started in a direction.
 I still had to do some documentation digging and even some StackOverflowing, but that was fine, cause I was paired up with a robot buddy.
 In this sense, ChatGPT felt like rubber duck debugging, except with a rubber duck who has some fairly decent ideas of its own.